chroma-core/chroma/rust/index/src/quantization/RABITQ_IMPLEMENTATION_NOTES.md

 ((v - v_l) / delta).round()
 ```

-Both gaoj0017 and VectorDB-NTU use stochastic dithering (random rounding) for
+Both gaoj0017 use stochastic dithering (random rounding) for
 query quantization.
 At `B_q = 4` bits the accuracy difference is negligible;
 deterministic rounding is simpler and removes a source of non-determinism.